dakanji/RefindPlus/BUILDING.md

 $ git clone https://github.com/YOUR_GITHUB_USERNAME/Refind-GOPFix.git WorkingFolder
 $ cd ~/Documents/RefindGOPFix/WorkingFolder
 $ git checkout GOPFix
+$ git remote add upstream https://github.com/dakanji/Refind-GOPFix
 ```

 **NB:** Replace `YOUR_GITHUB_USERNAME` above with your actual GitHub User Name.
+Upstream will be `dakanji/Refind-GOPFix` as shown
 Your woking repository will be under `Documents/RefindGOPFix/WorkingFolder`

-Use this if you want to edit the `Refind-GOPFix` codebase and push to the forked version online at GitHub.com
-If you do not wish to edit the codebase and only want to build `Refind-GOPFix` by yourself, just leave the folder in place.

 **NB:** The build script will build on the online version and unless you have pushed any changes made locally here, they will not be present in your build.
+[CLICK HERE](https://github.com/dakanji/Refind-GOPFix/blob/GOPFix/BUILDING.md#updating-cloned-refind-gopfix-repository) for how to update your cloned repository.

 ### Prepare Your Forked Refind-GOPFix Working Repository for Your Edits (Optional)